 Hootsuite is a leading social media management tool that lets users manage all their social media accounts from a central dashboard.
 Hootsuite was launched in 2008 in the form of a Twitter dashboard named BrightKit.
 It was one of the first social media management solutions to hit the market.

 Renamed as Hootsuite in 2009, the product was expanded to offer LinkedIn and Facebook support.
-With social media playing an increasingly important role in business, tools like Hootsuite grew in popularity.
+As social media plays an increasingly important role in business, tools like Hootsuite consequently grew in popularity.
 By 2013, the company could boast some 8 million users.
 Today, Hootsuite employees over 1,400 people and provide a much more advanced solution than their original Twitter management tool.
 At its core, Hootsuite is still a social media management solution but it now incorporates features like analytics, social listening, influencer identification, and a wide range of integrations.

 To help you figure out if Hootsuite is the tool for you, we have analyzed each of their key features to produce an in-depth review.
-Our review includes the following sections:
+Our Hootsuite review includes the following sections:

 - Getting Started